efrecon/concocter/README.md

 The path to the program placed under our control and all its arguments is considered to be anything that follows the double dash `--` at the command-line.
 When `-update` is positive, it should specify the number of seconds at which to check (and update) the values of the variables.
-Whenever, any variable changes, all templated outputs will be regenerated and the program will be sent a series of signal in sequence, as specified using the `-kill` option.
+Whenever any variable changes, all templated outputs will be regenerated and the program will be sent a series of signal in sequence, as specified using the `-kill` option.
 The value of this option should be an even list where the first argument is the name/number of the